NwosaEmeka/git-branching-strategy/README.md

-# UMAI FRONTEND GIT BRANCHING STRATEGY
+# Umai Frontend Git Branching Strategy

 This document provides a brief overview of the git branching strategy used by UMAI frontend team.
 The UMAI Frontend team uses continuous deployment strategy where features are deployed as soon they are ready.